Indra's Net Theater

-Indra's Net Theater is a not-for-profit theatre company located in Berkeley, California that focuses on plays about science and the deeper questions of life and existence.
-The company produces new and classic plays, staged readings and special events at various locations in and around Berkeley, CA. They are known for their unique stagings, often including live and/or original music, dance, and visual art.
+Indra's Net Theater was an award-winning not-for-profit theatre company located in Berkeley, California that focused on plays about science and the deeper questions of life and existence.
+The company produced new and classic plays, staged readings and special events at various locations in and around Berkeley, CA from 2012 until 2020.
+They were known for their unique stagings, often including live and/or original music, dance, and visual art.

 History

 Indra's Net Theater Company was founded in June 2012 by Artistic Director Bruce Coughran and Managing Director Alexandra Frappier.

 On May 9, 2013, the company produced its first play, Copenhagen by Michael Frayn, at the Osher Studio at Berkeley Central, in Berkeley, California.
 This was the first time the Tony-winning Copenhagen had been produced in Berkeley.

 In their 2014 season, Indra's Net Theater produced Peter Parnell's play QED, about the legendary American physicist Richard Feynman, with actor Jeff Garrett playing Feynman.
 They also produced a reading of Heinar Kipphardt's In the Matter of J. Robert Oppenheimer, the voluminous history of the Oppenheimer security hearings in 1954.